 In Rhode Island, daily fantasy sports was approved in early 2016.
 "It is the opinion of this office that daily fantasy sports may currently operate legally," Rhode Island Attorney General Peter F. Kilmartin wrote in a Feb.
 4 letter to Gov. Gina Raimondo.
 [4] Kilmartin further wrote that, "[a]pplying the 'dominant factor' standard, I do not believe that daily fantasy sports constitute a 'game of chance.'"
-A legislative bill pertaining to DFS was also introduced in the state.
-[42]
+The First Circuit U.S. Court of Appeals affirmed this position, and it did not pursue a further review by the U.S. Supreme Court.
+At this time individuals in Rhode Island are free to play daily fantasy sports without regulation; although, a legislative bill pertaining to DFS was introduced in the state.142